 What is an Apprenticeship?

 Apprenticeships are funded programmes of learning and include off the job paid training, self study, mentoring, shadowing.
 Apprentices will develop the behaviours, knowledge and skills of a competent worker.
 Along the way apprentices will achieve qualifications , functional skill maths, functional skill English and in most cases occupational qualifications.
 All apprentices will be assessed at end point.

 Who is eligible for funding for an Apprenticeship?

 Anyone of working age who is in employment can undertake an apprenticeship.
-Learners must be 3 years UK resident or from an EU country.